top of page

 • Is drinking fluids and making wet diapers or urinating normally.

-• Is breathing comfortably without chest retractions or rapid rate.
+• Is breathing comfortably without chest retractions or a rapid rate.

 • Seems tired but still responds to you or perks up between naps.